ah-ansari/OCT/README.md

 - **`[--n <int>]`** *(optional)*: Determines the number of OOD samples, expressed as a multiplier (`n * size of in-distribution data`).
 Default is `2`.

+- **`[--save]`** *(optional)*: Saves the trained model to the `saves_model/` folder if specified.

 **Examples:**
-- To evaluate OCT on the Adult dataset using Test Setting I with class 0 considered as OOD:
+- To evaluate the OCT model on the Adult dataset using Test Setting I, with class 0 considered as OOD:
   ```
   python src/script_clf_oct.py --dataset adult --setting ood_class0 --sigma 0.01 --p 0.1 --n 2
   ```
-- To evaluate the model on the Cover dataset using Test Setting II (all classes as in-distribution) on fold 0:
+- To evaluate the model on the Cover dataset using Test Setting II (with all classes considered as in-distribution) on fold 0:
   ```
   python src/script_clf_oct.py --dataset cover --setting all_in_dist --fold 0 --sigma 0.01 --p 0.1 --n 2
   ```

-To train and evaluate Original model, run:
+To train and evaluate the Original model, run:
 ```
 python src/script_clf_original.py --dataset <dataset_name> --setting <ood_classD|all_in_dist> [--fold <int>]
 ```